ivan-tomicic/AoC-2020/README.md

-My solutions for AoC 2020 written in Java~n https://adventofcode.com/2020
+My solutions for AoC 2020 written in Java

+https://adventofcode.com/2020